Type D long-stay visa

 If you are interested please fill the questionnaire.
 After receiving your request we'll send you an invoice to pay using your chosen method of payment.
 We'll propose time slots for the consultation once payment is received.

-We provide consultations by phone, Zoom, Teams, and Google Meet.
+We provide consultations by phone or Google Meet.

 • major requirements to ensure a positive decision in your situation